 As this is my first DSLR it was important to me that it was easy to use, and the Canon 450D is definitely that.
-Obviously it is very different to my point and shoot, but it still has the functionality of a point and shoot camera through it’s automatic mode.
-This was great for me becuase it meant that I could go out and shoot straight out of the box, without worrying about all the different settings.
+Obviously it is very different to my point and shoot.
+But it still has the functionality of a point and shoot camera through it’s automatic mode.
+This was great for me because it meant that I could go out and shoot straight out of the box.
+Without worrying about all the different settings.

 Getting to know the Canon 450D – What are all these buttons on the back for?

 And that’s what I’ve been concentrating on for the last couple of months, getting to know my 450D.
 Getting used to the feel and weight of the camera.
-Finding out how the 9 AF point focusing system that the 450D uses works, and looking at my composition of shots and where the light is coming from when I’m shooting.
-Looking at shooting in Manual mode, aperature priority, shutter priority, fstops, focal lengths etc can be very daunting and overwhelming for a beginner.
-Once I’ve had more experience trying different composition and lighting techniques, and learned how I can use them to enchance and improve my photography then that’s when I will move onto the more technical side of the DSLR.
+Finding out how the 9 AF point focusing system that the 450D uses works.
+And looking at my composition of shots.
+And where the light is coming from when I’m shooting.
+Looking at shooting in Manual mode, aperture priority, shutter priority, fstops, focal lengths etc… Can be very daunting and overwhelming for a beginner.
+Once I’ve had more experience trying different composition and lighting techniques.
+And learned how I can use them to enhance and improve my photography.
+Then that’s when I will move onto the more technical side of the DSLR.

 I’m really enjoying my photography now I use a DSLR.
 And lots of different shooting opportunities have become possible.
 The shots I’ve added are actually some of the first shots I took with my new Canon 450D Camera – straight out of the box!